Double Copy for Celestial Amplitudes: Introduction

-In this paper we show that this is indeed the case for celestial amplitudes by providing a \textit{celestial double copy} prescription.
-The main issue to be addressed is how to extricate the features of the double copy that survive in a setting where momentum conservation is not manifest.
-This is not dissimilar to the situation for amplitudes around a curved background, and as shown in~\cite{Adamo:2017nia,Adamo:2017sze,Adamo:2018mpq,Adamo:2020syc,Adamo:2020qru} there a notion of the double copy persists.
-Manifest momentum conservation is also lost in the conformal basis, even though the background is still flat\footnote{Nevertheless, the action of the Poincare group still gives non-trivial constraints for celestial amplitudes~\cite{Law:2019glh,Stieberger:2018onx}.}.
-In this sense, celestial amplitudes may be viewed as sitting between the usual amplitudes in a plane wave basis in flat backgrounds and amplitudes around non-trivial backgrounds.
-This provides yet another incentive to study the double copy for the celestial amplitudes, as it presents aspects of curved space amplitudes without the extra complications of non-trivial backgrounds.
+However, because translation invariance is obscured in the conformal basis, a generalization of the double copy that does not rely on momentum conservation is required.
+This is not dissimilar to the situation for amplitudes in curved backgrounds for which a notion of the double copy was shown to persist~\cite{Adamo:2017nia,Adamo:2017sze,Adamo:2018mpq,Adamo:2020syc,Adamo:2020qru,Adamo:2019zmk}.
+This provides another incentive to study the double copy for celestial amplitudes as it presents aspects of curved space amplitudes without the complications of non-trivial backgrounds.

-We will show below that there exists a well-defined procedure for a celestial double copy.
-This requires a generalization of the usual squaring of numerators to first promoting these numerators to differential operators acting on external scalar wavefunctions and then squaring them.
-We show explicitly how this procedure works for three and four-point celestial amplitudes, and comment on extensions to all multiplicities.
+Here we propose a well-defined procedure for a \textit{celestial double copy}.
+This requires a generalization of the usual squaring of numerators to first promoting them to differential operators acting on external scalar wavefunctions and then squaring them.
+Moreover, our proposal offers an interesting presentation for gauge and gravity amplitudes as operators acting on scalar amplitudes.

-The paper is organized as follows.
-In section~\ref{sec:Review} we introduce celestial amplitudes and the conformal basis of wavefunctions obtained from a Mellin transform of the plane wave basis.
-We review the basic aspects of the double copy and how it is intimately tied to the plane wave basis before generalizing in section~\ref{sec:DC_revisited} the squaring procedure to more general backgrounds.
-In section~\ref{sec:CDC} we discuss our proposal for the celestial double copy which requires promoting particle momenta to differential operators acting on external wavefunctions.
-We apply this procedure to three-point amplitudes in section~\ref{sec:CDC3pt} and to four-point amplitudes in section~\ref{sec:CDC4pt}.
-Finally we comment about its generalization to higher points in section~\ref{sec:Discussion} and end with a set of open questions.